Facebook is a part of our daily life. Without posting a photo, status updates, or comments a day won’t complete for most of us.

 Option is available here: Settings > Security and login > Authorised logins

 Review signing in the activity of your account.
 It will show the location, device, browser and operating system used for login.
-Put an end on suspicious sessions or clear everything at once.
+Put an end to suspicious sessions or clear everything at once.

 The option is available here: Settings > Security and login > Where You’re Logged In.